nsultova/rechenknecht-dev/README.md

 The workstation is only accessible trough Wireguard, thus if you plan to adapt any of this keep that in mind - especially when it comes to further-down details on configuring exposure of open-webUI etc.

-## Main features of this installation
+## Main features and design decisions
 This playbook sets up and configures a workstation with a vanilla arch install.
 The setup is designed with testing in mind, around my approach to deploy step by step in the VM first and then transfer it to further testing on the workstation.

 Currently, there are two groups: